japila-books/spark-structured-streaming-internals/docs/join/index.md

----
-subtitle: Streaming queries using crossJoin, join or joinWith
----

 # Streaming Join

 In Spark Structured Streaming, a **streaming join** is a structured query that is described (_built_) using the [high-level streaming operators](../operators/):